Sowmiya1999/ticketing-platform-monorepo/apps/api/README.md

 Ticketing Platform Monorepo

-A sophisticated event management and ticketing system built with NestJS, PostgreSQL, and Drizzle ORM.
+A  event management and ticketing system built with NestJS, PostgreSQL, and Drizzle ORM.
-It features intelligent dynamic pricing algorithms, real-time availability tracking, and robust concurrency handling to prevent overbooking.
+It features  dynamic pricing algorithms, real-time availability tracking, and robust concurrency handling to prevent overbooking.

 Tech Stack